 If you’ve received a mobile home through a deed:

 If a mobile home is held in a deed, it should be fairly easy to be transferred to you without going through the probate procedure.
-Selling should be simple because your initials will be on the title (please double check Texas last will and testament laws it reads a bit differently).
+Selling should be simple because your initials will be on the title (please double-check Texas last will and testament laws as it reads a bit differently).

 Have you received a mobile home through a trust?

 If a mobile home is classified as real property and held in a trust, it may be transferred to you immediately if the deceased person had a trust deed that states that you will inherit it after they pass.